mimblewimble/grin-rfcs/text/0000-node-api-v2.md

 NB: The following v2 endpoints are classified by categories solely to simplify the reading and understanding of the RFC.

+When running `grin` with defaults, the V2 api is available at `localhost:3413/v2`.

 ### Node endpoints

 #### get_status